aholmes/hubitat2prom/README.md

 # hubitat2prom
 Hubitat Prometheus exporter

-C# port of the Python [hubitat2prom](https://github.com/BudgetSmartHome/hubitat2prom).
+C# alternative to the Python [hubitat2prom](https://github.com/BudgetSmartHome/hubitat2prom).
+This application support a wider set of devices and device attributes, and provides type safety gaurantees.

 # Prerequisites